BARN Call for Teaching Artisans and Class/Workshop Proposals

 Currently taught techniques include: broadcasting, audio editing, and video editing

 Special equipment includes Audio recording studio with 4 microphones, editing workstations for audio and video, video cameras and tripods, green screens, portable audio recorders for audio and video, LED portable lighting, video camera gamble, and wireless and wired microphones.

 Special equipment includes MIG, TIG and Stick welding machines for steel and aluminum, plasma cutters, and grinders in the Welding Studio; a brake, shear, roller, english wheel and spot welder in the Sheet Metal Studio; Metal Lathes, a CNC and 2 manual milling machines, drill press, hydraulic press, band saws, and precision measuring tools in the Machine Shop.
-A CNC plasma cutter is under development.
+A CNC plasma cutter is a recent addition.

 Currently taught techniques include monotype printing, relief printing, drypoint, shellac plates, chine collé, collage and stencilling.

 Special equipment includes large Tekach etching press, small Ettan etching press, large soaking basin, two large Tekach rollers, assortment of large Tekach brayers, large format color copier/scanner and ten workspaces.

 Current classes teach woodworking techniques through projects using hand tools, hand power tools and professional level power equipment.
 Projects include the harvesting and preparing wood, furniture construction, wooden jewelry, wood turning, boat building and guitar making.